secartifacts/secartifacts.github.io/_conferences/usenixsec2024/guide.md

 was not enough time to reasonably address the evaluators' concerns, or if the authors were unresponsive or unreasonable.
 Note that authors will be able to update their artifacts with no restrictions in response to your comments (e.g., to fix bugs).
-Authors can submit artifact/appendix updates through external repositories rather than HotCRP.
-We'll collect the final appendix (and stable reference) via HotCRP again after finalizing decisions.
+Authors can submit artifact/appendix updates through comments on HotCRP.
+We will collect the final camera-ready appendix (and stable reference) via a final submission to HotCRP after finalizing decisions.

 The papers under evaluation have already been accepted by the technical program committee, so you do not need to evaluate their scientific soundness.
 However,